BAK2K3/hard-drivers/README.md

 **Psychological Factors**
 * Evoke a positive emotional response from the branding of Hard Drivers.
-  * Make the logo strong, bold, and stand out.
+  * Make the branding strong, bold, and stand out.
-  * Make the logo unique, and aesthetically pleasing.
+  * Make the branding unique, and aesthetically pleasing.
-  * Use the logo consistently throughout the website.
+  * Apply the branding consistently throughout the website.
-  * Align the style and design of the pages to match the logo.
+  * Align the style and design of the pages to match the branding.
   * Minimalistic design approach, so as to not overwhelm the customer.
 * Appeal to the customer by personalising the service.
   * Address the customer directly by repeatedly using the term _"You"_ and _"Your"_.